n8n-io/n8n-docs/docs/integrations/creating-nodes/plan/node-ui-design.md

 * Build your node so that it can handle users providing more information than required.
 For example:
     * If you need a relative path, handle the user pasting in the absolute path.
     * If the user needs to get an ID from a URL, handle the user pasting in the entire URL.

+#### Dates and timestamps

+n8n uses [ISO timestamp strings](https://en.wikipedia.org/wiki/ISO_8601){:target=_blank class=.external-link} for dates and times.
+Make sure that any date or timestamp field you implement supports all ISO 8601 formats.

+#### JSON

+You should support two ways of specifying the content of a text input that expects JSON:

+* Typing JSON directly into the text input: you need to parse the resulting string into a JSON object.
+* Using an expression that returns JSON.

+#### Node icons

+--8<-- "_snippets/integrations/node-icons.md"

 ### Common patterns and exceptions